MinecraftForge/Documentation/docs/datagen/intro.md

 	An `AdvancementProvider` class does exists, however it is hardcoded for only the vanilla advancements.

 	`LootTableProvider` does not provide an abstract method to override, you must override `act()`.

-The `GatherDataEvent` is fired on the mod event bus when the data generator is being created, and the `DataGenerator` can be obtained from the event.
-Create and register your providers to the `DataGenerator` using `addProvider()`.